 Are the Chiranjeevis Historical?

 Though revered as inspirational mythological figures, the Chiranjeevis’ acceptance in history is unsupported.
 No historian has recorded eye-witness encounters with them.
-Many of the places referred to in the mythologies have no location in geography.
+Many of the places referred to in the mythologies cannot be located geographically.
 The written sources, such as the Mahabahrata, Ramayana and the Puranas, are difficult to verify historically.
 Scholars assess, for example, that the Ramayana was written in 5th century BCE.
 But the setting is in Treta yuga, 870000 years ago, hardly making it an eye-witness source for these events.
 Likewise the Mahabharata was composed sometime between 3rd BCE and 3rd CE centuries, while describing events probably in 8-9th century BCE.
-The authors could hardly have witnessed the events they wrote about since they had occurred hundreds of years beforehand.
+The authors did not witness the events they narrated since they had occurred hundreds of years beforehand.

 Jesus’ resurrection historically examined.